chillum/chillum.github.io/src/cv.md

   permissions and security procedures
 * Planned infrastructure-wide activities and needs, made unification decisions
 * Managed tech docs

-#### Maintained critical servers
-* Virtualization
-* Web, databases, and streaming media
-* Private repos, VPNs and misc. networking

-#### As IT specialist
 * Made load estimations and built server schemes and specs
 * Wrote configuration policies
-* Managed a custom deploy scripts system
 * Deployed new servers and applications
 * Scripting, benchmarks
 * Works with developers, troubleshooting
 * Code review

-### Systems administrator, FlexPro (2005-2011)

-* Maintained all hardware and software IT infrastructure of the company, including workstations, servers and network equipment
-* Migrated a legacy Windows-based server infrastructure to a Unix-based one
-* Ethernet networks installation, hardware configuration of servers and workstations
-* Set-up and administration of Windows-based terminal servers
-* Developed and deployed a custom Unix-based thin client
-* Set-up and administration of Unix servers, including:
-  * Web services
-  * E-mail
-  * DNS
-  * Proxies and gateways
-  * VPN
-  * Samba domains
-  * IP telephony
-* Set-up, administration and tech support of Windows workstations
-* Developed a backup system for the company
-* Web design and development

-### IT engineer, Zeppelin PM Company (2007-2009)

-* Installed and maintained a Unix-based server infrastructure:
-  * Internet access services
-  * VPN service
-  * Mail service
-  * File servers
-  * User data backups system
-* Administration of Windows workstations
-* IT consulting

-### Systems administrator, YPI Yellow Pages Ltd. (2003-2004)

-* Maintained hardware and software IT infrastructure of the Moscow office, including workstations, servers and network equipment
-* Administration of Unix and Windows servers
-* Set-up, administration and tech support of Windows and Mac OS workstations
-* Ethernet network installation, hardware configuration and specs

-### Free-lance Unix engineer (2001-2002)

-* Developed a traffic billing system
-* Deployed Unix-based Internet gateways to an ISP and an Internet Cafe

-### Web designer, Firm Green Island (2000)

-* Web design
-* Web development (Perl, PHP, HTML, CSS)
-* Web server administration